Huangling, Wuyuan County: History

 The village of Huangling has existed since the Ming dynasty.
-Huangling was part of Huizhou, Anhui and its culture was typically of the Hui culture that peaked in the 17th to the 19th centuries.
+Huangling was part of Huizhou, Anhui and its culture was typical of the Hui culture that peaked in the 17th to the 19th centuries.
 By the late 20th century, the village had become impoverished.
 The local government encouraged the locals to move down from the mountains starting from 1978, and large-scale relocation of the population took place between 1993 and 2002.
 The number of households in the village was reduced from over 180 to 68.

-In the early 1990s, photographers began to took interest in the picturesque scenes in Huangling, and tourists started to arrive.
+In the early 1990s, photographers began to take interest in the picturesque scenes in Huangling, and tourists started to arrive.
 In 2008, the Wuyuan County Rural Development Co. started a project with Jiangwan town to develop Huangling as a tourist resort.
 In 2009, the company came to an agreement with the villagers to take control of the old village on the mountain.
-A new village was created at the foot of the mountain, and the residents of the ancient village were moved to the new village.
-The old buildings in the ancient village were renovated, and other old buildings from other places were relocated to Huangling to help preserve them.
+A new village was created at the foot of the mountain, and residents of the ancient village were moved to the new village.
+The vacated old buildings in the ancient village were renovated, and other old buildings from other places were relocated to Huangling to help preserve them.
 Of the 128 old buildings in Huangling, 20 were relocated from elsewhere.
-A hotel, a restaurant and shops were built. and a number of festivals and a varieties of activities for tourists were created.
-The villagers at the foot of the mountain are also involved in the tourism business.
+In order to cater to the incoming tourists, a high-end hotel and a fine-dining restaurant were built, and shops were created in renovated buildings. while a number of festivals and a variety of activities for tourists were also created.
+The villagers at the foot of the mountain are involved in the tourism business, providing services and selling locally crafted items and agricultural produce.
 Two cable cars were installed to link the mountain and the base to carry tourists up the mountain.
 This model of tourism development to revitalize the village has been described as the "Huangling model".
 It proved to be highly successful, and the village received more than 1.4 million visitors by 2019.

-In 2023, Huangling was one of four villages in China named by United Nations World Tourism Organization as Best Tourism Villages.
+In 2023, Huangling was one of four villages in China named by the United Nations World Tourism Organization as Best Tourism Villages.